CFCPalsy: Facial Image Synthesis with Cross-Fusion Cycle Diffusion Model for Facial Paralysis Individuals: Method

 \section{Method}

-In this section, we present our Cycle Cross-Fusion Expression Model (CCFExp) designed to synthesize high-quality facial paralysis images (see Fig. \ref{fig:figure2}).
-First, we mention the necessary preliminary concepts about the diffusion models (sec \ref{sub:3.1}).
-Next, we introduce the various feature extractors used in CCFExp which enhance the diffusion model's ability to capture more facial details by accurately extracting multiple features (sec \ref{sub:3.2}).
-In sec \ref{sub:3.3}, we propose the cross feature fusion, which mitigates the model's over-reliance on individual features and enhances its overall learning capability across all features by exchanging query vectors formed from different features.
-Finally, we devise the cycle training strategy that improves the training efficiency and performance of the diffusion model on limited datasets by modifying the training process and introducing a secondary loss function (sec \ref{sub:3.4}).
+In this section, we introduce the Cross-Fusion Cycle Palsy Expression Model (CFCPalsy) for synthesizing high-quality facial paralysis images (see Fig. \ref{fig:figure2}).
+Section \ref{sub:3.1} outlines the foundational concepts of diffusion models.
+In Section \ref{sub:3.2}, we describe the feature extractors integrated into CFCPalsy, which enhance the model's ability to capture fine facial details by accurately extracting diverse features.
+Section \ref{sub:3.3} details the proposed cross-feature fusion mechanism, which reduces over-reliance on individual features by exchanging query vectors derived from different features, thereby improving overall learning capability.
+Lastly, Section \ref{sub:3.4} introduces a cycle training strategy that boosts training efficiency and performance on limited datasets through process modifications and the inclusion of a secondary loss function.